-The algorithm Dynamic Yield uses within A/B tests to detect outliers is based on the 68–95–99.7 rule, an industry standard, whereby 99.7% of the sample population being studied are within three standard deviations.
-Meaning if we collect outlier events, such as purchases, and their value is three times the standard deviation from the average, they are marked as outliers and treated accordingly.
+The algorithm some platforms use within A/B tests to detect outliers is based on the 68–95–99.7 rule, an industry standard, whereby 99.7% of the sample population being studied are within three standard deviations.
+(P.S.
+This is the algorithm that we use in Dynamic Yield) Meaning if we collect outlier events, such as purchases, and their value is three times the standard deviation from the average, they are marked as outliers and treated accordingly.

 Outliers thresholds are calculated per event (e.g. purchase, booking, etc.) and for each test, accounting for experiments with both high and low thresholds, like in the case of the “Big Spenders” vs “Bargain Hunters.”

-Dynamic Yield users have the option to include the outlier and outlying area events within the reporting dashboard, or can exclude them altogether.
-Winning calculations are based on filtered outlier events and affect revenue-based metrics.
+Some platforms (like Dynamic Yield) also provide the option to choose whether to include the outlier and outlying area events within the reports, or exclude them altogether.
+Additionally, winning calculations will be based on filtered outlier events and affect revenue-based metrics.